What Is Alcohol Use Disorder?

-- Continuing to drink even though it causes problems or makes them worsen
+- Continuing to drink even though it causes problems or makes them worse

-- Stopping or doing less of important activities because of alcohol
+- Stopping important activities or doing them less often because of alcohol

 There are mild, moderate, and severe forms of AUD, which depend on how many symptoms you have.
-You're more likely to have AUD if one or more of the following is true:
+You may have AUD if one or more of these statements is true: